Amplio senior program manager Ryan Forbes Morris discusses Nigerien patience and plans for connecting rural communities to the digital world

 Ryan: I appreciate the warmth of the Nigerien people and the proverbs that are a cornerstone of the culture.
-Nigeriens often speak about the importance of having patience and that’s a lesson that has resonated with me since my first trip.
-Some of my favorite things about Niger include the silver jewelry and leatherwork, the stunning electric guitar music, and the mahogany color of the earth.
+Nigeriens often speak about the importance of having patience, and that’s a lesson that has resonated with me since my first trip.
+I also love the silver jewelry and leatherwork, the stunning electric guitar music, and the mahogany color of the earth.

 Amplio: What are some of the challenges in Niger?

 Ryan: Niger is one of the world’s poorest countries and has one of the youngest and fastest growing populations.
-The average is 15 years old.
+The average age of citizens is 15 years old.
 Most of the country is covered by the Sahara desert.
-Consequently, a majority of Niger’s citizens live in rural, remote, hard-to-reach areas with limited or no access to electricity or Internet.
+A majority of Niger’s citizens live in rural, remote, hard-to-reach areas with limited or no access to electricity or Internet.